Student loan interest rates

 Pay attention to the impact of student loan rates

-The interest rate you'll pay on various college loan options is one of the single largest factors when selecting the right mix of student loans to help you pay for your education.
+Student loan interest rates are one of the single largest factors when selecting the right mix of financing options to help you pay for your post-secondary education.

 Pay attention to the APR

-Look beyond just the interest rate.
-One effective way of making valid comparisons between competing loans is to check the APR (annual percentage rate) of the loan.
+It’s important to look beyond interest rates as well.
+One effective way of making valid apples-to-apples comparisons between competing loans is to check the APR (annual percentage rate) of the loan.
 You'll want the lowest possible APR you can get.
-An APR includes the annual cost of an education loan, including interest and any fees, expressed as a percentage.
+An APR is expressed as a percentage and includes the annual cost of a college loan, factoring in both interest and any fees.

 Number of days since your last payment

 For the sake of argument, let's pretend the remaining balance on your loan is $9,500.
 Your interest rate is 8.25%.
 That means, in this example, the interest rate factor is 0.00022587.
 It’s been thirty-two days since your last payment.

 Therefore, if you sent in a payment of $160 on this day, that payment would be $68.66 interest and $91.34 principal under this example.
 This would leave you with a loan balance of $9,408.66 at the end of the first month.
 If you wish to pay more toward the principal (or balance of the loan), you can increase your payment amount above $160 and specify that any funds above the $68.66 go toward the principal.

 Now that you understand about student loan interest rates and APR, learn about what private student loan money can be spent on.

 Learn more about our affordable Citizens Bank TruFit Student Loan™